 Why is this called the “Real Little Italy?”
-Because the very popular Little Italy in downtown Manhattan has become a caricature of itself having catered to tourists, but slowly shrinking down to almost nothing because of rent increases.
+Because the very popular Little Italy in downtown Manhattan has become a caricature of itself having catered to tourists, slowly shrinking down to almost nothing because of rent increases.
 However, walking on the long stretch of blocks in the Belmont section of The Bronx is like walking the local street markets of Italy.

 Everyone that works along these Italian themed blocks are both charming and welcoming, ready to strike up a conversation about anything!
 The wait-staff at various restaurants are family members whose establishments have been passed down for generations.